-Торіс IHA Measure Name CDII Measure Name Definition Number of Measures in Topic Treating Children Appropriate Testing for Pharyngitis Treating Throat Infections The percentage of patients age 3 and older, who were diagnosed with pharyngitis, given an antibiotic and received a group A streptococcus (strep) test for the episode.
-3 Appropriate Use of Tests, Treatments and Procedures Cervical Cancer Overscreening [‡] Avoids Overuse of Cervical Cancer Screening The percentage of women ages 21-64 who received more cervical cancer screenings than necessary according to evidence-based guidelines.
+Topic IHA Measure Name CDII Measure Name Definition Number of Measures in Topic Treating Children for Pharyngitis Infections diagnosed with pharyngitis, given an antibiotic and received a group A streptococcus (strep) test for the 3 Appropriate Use of Tests, Treatments and Procedures Cervical Cancer Overscreening Appropriate Use of Cervical Cancer Screening The percentage of adults ages 21-64 who received more cervical cancer screenings than necessary according to evidence-based guidelines.
 This measure is inverted to show that a higher rate is better.
-2 Appropriate Use of Tests, Treatments and Procedures Avoidance of Antibiotic Treatment for Adults With Acute Bronchitis Treating Bronchitis: Getting the Right Care The percentage of adults ages 18-64 with a diagnosis of acute bronchitis who were not given an antibiotic prescription.
-2 Display Only Measures All-Cause Readmissions Preventing Hospital Readmission After Discharge For members age 18 and older, the number of acute inpatient hospital stays during the measurement year that were followed by an acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
+2 Appropriate Use of Tests, Treatments and Procedures Avoidance of Antibiotic Treatment for Adults With Acute Bronchitis Treating Bronchitis: Getting the Right Care The percentage of patients ages 18-64 with a diagnosis of acute bronchitis who were not given an antibiotic prescription.
+2 Display Only Measures All-Cause Readmissions Preventing Hospital Readmission After Discharge For patients age 18 and older, the number of acute inpatient hospital stays during the measurement year that were followed by an acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
 N/A Display Only Measures Concurrent Use of Opioids and Benzodiazepines Concurrent Use of Opioids and Benzodiazepines The percentage of patients age 18 and older with prescriptions for both opioids and benzodiazepines.
 N/A

-Display Only Measures are not included on the overall category performance score "Quality of Medical Care".
-Cervical Cancer Overscreening is a non-HEDIS measure.
+\Display Only Measures are not included on the overall category performance score "Quality of Medical Care". \Cervical Cancer Overscreening is a non-HEDIS measure.